xingronaldo/ISNet/README.md

 ```python
 python trainval.py --dataset SV --name SV
 ```
-All the hyperparameters are in `./config`.
+All the hyperparameters can be adjusted in `./config`.